Last updated: 23 October 2020

 Once you have chosen an energy tariff, there are several things you need to do to make sure you keep your account running smoothly and avoid overpaying for you gas or electricity:

 Make sure your supplier receives regular meter readings

 Get a new tariff if your contract is coming to an end

 If you move home, you should also cancel your existing energy supply and set up your gas and electricity at your new address.

 You could save money on your gas and electricity by switching supplier.
-Provided you do not leave a contract earlier than 42 days, switching is quick and easy.
+If you have less than 42 days left on your contract, switching is quick and easy.

-Watch out for exit fees if you are tied into a fixed deal, as they can be as much as £30 per fuel.
+Watch out for exit fees if you have signed a contract, as they can be as much as £30 per fuel.